davegermiquet/openwrt-howto/README.md

 4. Install the necessary modules on both routers:
          - System -> Software -> CLick on update lists
-            -mwan3
-            -luci-app-mwan3
-            -Avahi-utils
-            -avahi-dbus
-            -openvpn-ssl
-            -luci-app-openvpn
+            - mwan3
+            - luci-app-mwan3
+            - Avahi-utils
+            - avahi-dbus
+            - openvpn-ssl
+            - luci-app-openvpn
+            - mdns-repeater

             Only on internetofthings install this:

             - smcroute

-5. Setup one port to be segregated to hook the 2 networks up:
+6. Setup one port to be segregated to hook the 2 networks up:

     On InternetOfThings go to the following: